Calhanoglu completes three-year Inter move after leaving AC Milan

 What was said?

-He is moving after his involvement at this summer's European Championship has come to a close, with Turkey bowing out at the group stage.
+He is moving after his involvement at this summer's European Championship came to a close, with Turkey bowing out at the group stage.

 The bigger picture